 Do you realize this whole mess all comes down to people protecting the corrupt actions of the Clintons?

-It amounts to nothing but a bunch of people flapping their jaws about nothing.
+So it amounts to, just like everything else before it, it amounts to nothing but a bunch of people flapping their jaws about nothing.

-Well, it just happens to be, James, a violation of the law, mishandling classified information, and destroying such.
+Well, it just happens to be, James, a violation of the law, mishandling classified information and destroying such.

 And that's why, and we'll play the cuts later.